 He said the logistical nightmare came with the challenge of dealing with political parties, who went against the rules, compounding the logistical arrangements of the Independent National Electoral Commission (INEC).

-Other challenges he mentioned, included the elite power struggles among politicians, election budget delays, of the electoral process and waning trust in the process.
+Other challenges he mentioned, included the elite power struggles among politicians, election budget delays,

 For lessons, Mr Itodo was of the view that a direct correlation existed between public trust cost of elections.